niran/merge-gmail-contacts/README.markdown

 #### Caveat

-As I mentioned before, my duplicates were mostly phone numbers that were separate from emails, so I was aiming to merge non-overlapping data into a single contact.
-If your duplicates are mostly people with multiple email addresses, the script will print out the contacts that are duplicates, but it won't actually merge those.
-It should be fairly simple to modify this script to handle that, or you can use the script just to help you identify the duplicates so you can merge them manually.
+As I mentioned above, my duplicates were mostly phone numbers that were separate from emails, so I was aiming to merge non-overlapping data into a single contact.
+I've added code to merge multiple values for the same attribute and it looks like it works, but I didn't have many cases where that was necessary, so buyer beware.

 #### License